 Furthermore, thanks to this simple diagram, a product owner always has an overview of his Scrum projects and the status of the tasks they contain.

 Microsoft works tirelessly to implement new features in Office 365 and Planner.
 As such, the linking of Microsoft Outlook appointments with Planner tasks was recently rolled out.
-The connection to other Office 365 workstreams is also currently under development, as can be read on the Office 365 Roadmap page.
+The connection to other Office 365 workstreams is also currently under development.

 Regardless of future developments, Planner is already an ideal tool for agile project management and the Scrum approach, especially with its easy integration into Microsoft Teams.
 I therefore recommend that companies that want to establish agile work structures should try Planner in combination with Microsoft Teams, especially when it comes to small to medium-sized projects.